vibecastor/37-40-full-stack-application/README.md

 - Reducer/token.js: This module contains the reducer function that takes in the previous state and returns a new application state.
 It can SET a token or REMOVE a token.

 - Action/auth.js: This module contains the action functions which are part of the reducer.
-It defines two sync functions, setTokenAction and removeTokenAction as well as two async functions, signupRequest and loginRequest.
+It defines two sync functions, setToken and removeTokenAction as well as two async functions, signupRequest and loginRequest.
 These functions are async because they are waiting on a response from a RESTAPI.

 - App.js: this component contains the routes to AuthLanding, for signup and login utilizing the Auth-form and dashboard components.